bmac/ember-data-query-path/README.md

 # Ember-data-query-path

-This mixin makes it easy for Ember Data to issue request to url paths.
+This mixin makes it easy for users of Ember Data to issue GET requests to urls that don't follow a predictable format (For example: `/posts/recent` or `/users/current`).
+It is common for web APIs with complex queries to implement the query entirly on the server side and expose the result set at its own API endpoint.
+This plugin gives users an easy way to specify a custom `path` needed to make request to these query endpoints.

 ## Requirements
 * Ember >= 1.13.0